x13machine/chds/README.md

 Designed for Ubuntu, shouldn't be too hard to get working on any other Linux Distro.

-This repo used modified version of [this](https://github.com/vinay20045/json-to-csv) script to convert the json to csv.
+This repo uses a modified version of [this](https://github.com/vinay20045/json-to-csv) script to convert the json to csv.

 ## Install